COS301-SE-2022/Board-Game-Companion-App/README.md

 <h4>Description</h4>
   I am a third year Computer Science student at the university of Pretoria.
   I have an interest in AI, and enjoy software developement in general.
+  I intend to apply myself fully and provide the best possible product I can.
   <p></p>
 - <a href="https://github.com/KyleHaarhoff">Github Profile</a> <br/>
 - <a href="https://www.linkedin.com/in/kyle-haarhoff-7b2265239/">LinkedIn Profile</a>